You might like to know: Assembly Constituencies of Uttar Pradesh

 Uttar Pradesh Opinion Polls Summary

 Numerous Opinion polls are conducted by some news and survey agencies.
 Opinion survey predicts people’s view by taking opinion of small sample of people.
 These surveys are conducted in various regions of the state to get a better prediction.
 In most of the surveys, BJP have an edge over other parties.
 BSP and SP are experiencing a close fight in terms of votes.
 Congress doesn’t look good and is out of competition.
-None of the survey suggests win by majority in forthcoming elections.
+None of the survey suggested that they will win by majority in 2017 elections.

-Many reputed survey agencies and pollsters announced opinion polls, below is the summnaty of various opinion polls:
+Many reputed survey agencies and pollsters announced opinion polls, below is the summary of various opinion polls:

 |India Today- My Axis||12 - Oct - 2016||170-183||115-124||94-103||8-12||2-6|

 |ABP News-Lokniti Poll||124-134||103-113||141-151||8-14|